Consider a step function

 It's also important to observe that continuity of the functions is not important for the concept of integral: step functions are never continuous (except when constant!).

-In the above definition of integral the number a is less than b.
-This definition
+In the above definition of integral the number a is

-is usually extended, in order to allow also a>b, as follows: if
+order to allow also a>b, as follows: if a>b then

 .
 We also define